 Item Description Subnet ID Width Maximum Subnet ID Width, which depends on your site's configuration.
 The remaining bits to reach 64 are used for the prefix.
 SSID The unique identifier (SSID) of the WiFi network.
 Broadcast SSID Defines how the SSID is broadcast in the beacon frame.
 Enabled - SSID is included in the beacon frame Zero length - The beacon frame does not include the SSID.
 Requests for sending beacon frame are ignored.
 Clear - SSID characters in beacon frames are replaced with zeros, maintaining the original length.
 Requests for beacon frames are ignored.
 SSID Isolation When enabled, and a zone is selected, WiFi clients connected to this access point cannot communicate with clients connected to another access point that has a different zone selected.
 However, clients can still communicate with other clients connected to the same access point unless Client Isolation is also enabled.
 Client Isolation If enabled, the access point isolates each connected client, preventing them from communicating with each other (they are in separate networks and cannot PING each other).
 If disabled, the access point functions like a switch, allowing clients on the same LAN to see and communicate with each other.
 WMM Enables basic QoS (Quality of Service) for WiFi networks.
 This feature does not guarantee network throughput but is suitable for simple applications that require QoS.
-Country Code The country code where the router is installed.
-This code must be entered in ISO 3166-1 alpha-2 format.
-For proper and optimal utilization of WiFi functionality in the given region, always set the correct country code.
-After changing the country code, save the settings by clicking the Apply button, then continue with further WiFi configuration.
-If the country code is not specified, the default "00" code is used.
-If an incorrect country code is entered, the router may violate country-specific regulations regarding the use of WiFi parameters.
-This option is not available for NAM routers, where the "US" country code is set by default.
 Follow STA radio settings When enabled, and the STA is connected to a foreign AP, the access point's radio settings will automatically adjust to match those of the connected foreign AP.
-HW Mode Specifies the WiFi standard (HW mode) that will be supported by the WiFi access point. • IEEE 802.11b (2.4 GHz) • IEEE 802.11b+g (2.4 GHz) • IEEE 802.11b+g+n (2.4 GHz) • IEEE 802.11a (5 GHz) • IEEE 802.11a+n (5 GHz) • IEEE 802.11ac (5 GHz)
+HW Mode Specifies the WiFi standard (HW mode) that will be supported by the WiFi access point. • IEEE 802.11b (2.4 GHz) • IEEE 802.11b+g (2.4 GHz) • IEEE 802.11b+g+n (2.4 GHz) • IEEE 802.11a (5 GHz) IEEE 802.11a+n (5 GHz) IEEE 802.11ac (5 GHz) Channel The channel on which the WiFi access point (AP) is transmitting.
+The available channels depend on the selected Country Code .
+You can choose Auto to allow the system to select the optimal channel automatically.
+To view the channels available for a different country code, change the country code, click Apply , and the channel list will update accordingly.
+Note: On NAM routers, only channels 1 to 11 are supported.
+Bandwidth Allows you to select the transfer bandwidth.
+Note that this option may be unavailable for some hardware modes.
+If a selected bandwidth is already occupied, the router may automatically switch to a lower bandwidth.